 4. Circulation 1998; 98(Suppl I):I-46 Elderly subgroups

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet

 Keywords: Coronary Artery Disease, Lovastatin, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Breast Neoplasms, Risk Factors, Primary Prevention, Liver Function Tests, Cholesterol, Hypolipidemic Agents, Triglycerides, Fasting, Death, Sudden, Cardiac